-IMPORTANT: The Test Scoring office can only grade quizzes and tests that are filled out on the pink/raspberry scantron form with the UCF Pegasus logo, shown to the right.
+IMPORTANT MESSAGE REGARDING FORM COMPATIBILITY: The Test Scoring office can only grade quizzes and tests that are filled out on the pink/raspberry Scantron form with the UCF Pegasus logo (Scantron Form No. 209161).
 This answer form is double sided, supports up to 100 questions, up to 4 different test versions (A,B,C, or D), and may be filled out with a pencil or with blue or black ink.

 We are not allowed to respond to student or parent requests for information.
 All inquiries must come from the instructor or an authorized teaching assistant.